WaylonWalker/waylonwalker.com/pages/blog/pyflyby.md

 > Seriously don't sleep on the stow.

 ## How to Configure pyflyby
-_its just a file full of import statements_
+_it's just a file full of import statements_

 `pyflyby` is configured simply by putting all of your import statements that you want to automatically import into your `~/.pyflyby` file.
 You can `import